Prevention and Solutions for Fighting Fatigue

 In addition to being prohibited on a highway, stopping on the shoulder is not safe, since there is a risk of collision with other vehicles.

-- Rest before setting out and plan for breaks about every 2 hours
+- Get some rest before heading out and plan for breaks about every 2 hours.

 - As soon as you start to feel signs of fatigue, stop in a safe location and take a 15- to 30-minute nap.
 Drink coffee, ideally before you take a nap, as it may take 20 minutes for the coffee to take effect.